Table of Contents

-This rapid pressure change asfsa your ears, specifically in the Eustachian Tube.
-Often it is infants or young children who are most at risk, because their Eustachian Tube is narrower than an adults.
+It is often infants or young children who are most at risk from aeroplane ear because their Eustachian tube is narrower than adults.

 Aeroplane ear can occur in one or both ears.
-Some signs and symptoms may include:
+Mild signs and symptoms may include:

-- Feeling of fullness or pressure in your ear
+- a feeling of fullness or pressure in your ear

 If aeroplane ear is severe or lasts more than a few hours, you may experience: